UBC-FRESH/forest-carbon-offset-protocol-summaries/README.md

 make all
 ```

-This target calls the build script, generates the vulnerabilities PDF, and copies
+This target calls the build script, generates both PDF and Markdown handouts,
-the refreshed files plus the reference library into the publication repository,
+and copies the refreshed files plus the reference library into the publication
-staging the updates so they can be reviewed and committed from within the
+repository, staging the updates so they can be reviewed and committed from within
-submodule.
+the submodule.

 You can modify `scripts/build-handout.sh` to add or reorder sections.
 Any Markdown
 files you pass to `pandoc` can include standard Pandoc/Markdown features such as